Abelmoschus manihot

 Description

-Slippery Cabbage or Aibika is a fast-growing shrub in the Hibiscus family producing edible leaves and originates over a wide geographic area extending from Southeast Asia to Melanesia, a region in the Pacific encompassing Papua New Guinea, the Solomon Islands and New Caledonia.
+Slippery Cabbage, or Aibika, is a fast-growing shrub in the Hibiscus family that produces edible leaves and is native to a wide geographic area extending from Southeast Asia to Melanesia, a region in the Pacific encompassing Papua New Guinea, the Solomon Islands, and New Caledonia.

-It grows unattended up to 4 m (13 ft) tall but, in cultivation, is kept pruned to between 1.5 and 2 m (5 and 6 ft) to facilitate harvesting the leaves, which are cooked as a vegetable.
+It grows unattended up to 4 m (13 ft) tall but, in cultivation, is pruned to 1.5-2 m (5-6 ft) to facilitate harvesting the leaves, which are cooked as a vegetable.

-There are many varieties, which are mainly distinguishable by the shape of the leaves.
+There are many varieties, mainly distinguished by leaf shape.
 The leaves are deep green, large, up to 30 cm (12 in) long and almost as wide, and come either heart-shaped or in various lobed to palmate forms, ranging from shallow to deeply lobed and from smooth to wavy-margined.
-The leaf stalks and veining colour can also be different, depending on the variety, being green or red.
+The leaf stalks and veining colour can also differ by variety, ranging from green to red.

 The flowers are like those of Okra and other closely related Hibiscus species, with pale yellow petals and purple centres.
-When fertilised, they develop into green seedpods that are also okra-like in appearance.
+When fertilised, they develop into green seedpods that look like Okra.

-If not being cooked right away, the harvested leaves and their stalks can be stored dampened in an air-tight container in the refrigerator, which will keep them fresh for up to three days.
+Cooked vegetable - The leaves and tender leaf stalks are steamed, stir-fried, or used in soups, stews, and curries.
+If not cooked right away, the harvested leaves and stalks can be stored damp in an airtight container in the refrigerator, where they will keep fresh for up to three days.

 Health use

-The cooked leaves and tender stalks contain high levels of Beta-carotene and good supplies of Folate, Calcium, Magnesium and Potassium.
+Beta carotene - The cooked leaves and tender stalks contain high levels of beta carotene.

 Climate